easy-software-ufal/smart-cities/Person Identifier/The Model/README.md

 <a name="info"/>

 ### Print Detailed Info About Each Detection (class, confidence, bounding box coordinates)
-I have created a custom flag called <strong>INFO</strong> that can be added to any detect.py or detect_video.py commands in order to print detailed information about each detection made by the object detector.
+A custom flag has been created and called <strong>INFO</strong> so that it can be added to any detect.py or detect_video.py commands in order to print detailed information about each detection made by the object detector.
 To print the detailed information to your command prompt just add the flag `--info` to any of your commands.
 The information on each detection includes the class, confidence in the detection and the bounding box coordinates of the detection in xmin, ymin, xmax, ymax format.

-If you want to edit what information gets printed you can edit the <strong>draw_bbox</strong> function found within the [core/utils.py](https://github.com/theAIGuysCode/yolov4-custom-functions/blob/master/core/utils.py) file.
+If you want to edit what information gets printed you can edit the <strong>draw_bbox</strong> function found within the [core/utils.py](https://github.com/easy-software-ufal/smart-cities/blob/0faa51791f65b0ec6c6fbb73ba6229fd161b944c/Person%20Identifier/The%20Model/core/utils.py) file.
 The line that prints the information looks as follows:
 <p align="center"><img src="data/helpers/info_details.PNG" height="50"\></p>

 Example of info flag added to command: